Handwashing not working on Apple Watch? 9 Ways to fix it

 9. Unpair and Repair the Apple Watch

-By default, this handy feature is disabled.
+This handy feature is disabled by default.
 Therefore, the first step is to ensure Handwashing is turned on.

 Secondly, only Apple Watch Series 4, Series 5, and the newest Series 6 and SE running watchOS 7 have this option.

-Note: Though Series 3 supports watchOS 7, it does not have ambient sound detection, and thus Hand Washing feature (and the Noise app) aren’t available.
+Note: Though Series 3 supports watchOS 7, it does not have ambient sound detection, so the hand-washing feature (and the Noise app) aren’t available.
 Many publications falsely mention that Series 3 supports this.

 2. Do Not Stop Washing to Check the Timer

 You do not have to stop washing to check the timer.
 If you do, it pauses and asks you to continue.
-So, make sure to keep washing usually.
-After 20 seconds, you will feel haptic feedback, sound (if you have turned these on), and also see a message on the screen.
+So, make sure to keep washing regularly.
+After 20 seconds, you will feel haptic feedback and sound (if you have turned these on) and also see a message on the screen.

 One of the quickest fixes to solve the Handwashing problem is to restart the Apple Watch.
 Switching off and then switching on the wearable takes care of several temporary glitches.
 In case a simple restart fails to bring success, go ahead with a hard reboot.